chanzuckerberg/open-science/eoss-grantees.md

 This page describes training opportunities and resources hosted by the Open Science team to support the Essential Open Source Software for Science (EOSS) grantee community.

+We are also happy to meet with our EOSS grantees for project updates!
+Please contact a team member to schedule a time.

 ## Pages of interest

 While this site is intended to share a broad variety of information about